 The amount of fine assessed by the Court is affected by the facts and circumstances of the case.
 Mitigating circumstances may lower the fine.
 Aggravating circumstances may increase the fine.
 In no case may the fine exceed $500.
 All fines are deposited in the General Fund of the City of Wentzville.

 *Each citation is classified as one (1) case.

 If you are found guilty of an offense, court costs will be added to the fine.
 Court costs are required by State law and are remitted both to the General Fund of the City and to the State Department of Revenue.
 Court costs range between $22.50 and $26.00.

 RIGHT TO APPEAL

-If you are not satisfied with the Judgment (verdict) of this Court, you have the right to appeal the verdict to the St. Charles County Circuit Court.
-If you do appeal, you must post a $30.00 filing fee (either certified check or money order); made payable to the Circuit Clerk of St. Charles County.
+If you are not satisfied with the Judgment (verdict) of this Court, you have the right to appeal the verdict to the 11th Judicial Circuit Court, State of Missouri.
+If you do appeal, you must post a $30.00 filing fee (either certified check or money order); made payable to the 11th Judicial Circuit Clerk, State of Missouri.
 The filing fee and case files will be forwarded to the Circuit Court once received by the Clerk of this Court.
 You will be notified of a new court date and your case will be heard again by another Judge in its entirety.
 You must file this appeal within ten (10) days of the Judgment.
-If the judgment is not appealed within ten (10) days it becomes final and you must pay the fines and costs assessed by this Court.
+You can appeal even if you are not able to pay.
+Please contact the Clerk of the Wentzville Court; for information about the appeal procedure or read the Appeal Process at www.wentzvillemo.org.
+If the judgment is not appealed within ten (10) days it becomes final and you must pay the fines and court costs assessed by this Court.